Sajidjameel/Discount-safety-gear/README.md

 The **Discount Safety Gear** website is a specialized eCommerce platform designed to offer a vast range of personal protective equipment (PPE) and safety supplies.
 Built on the **BigCommerce** platform, this site provides customers with high-quality safety products, from head protection to footwear, while delivering a streamlined and secure shopping experience.
 The platform features advanced navigation, product filtering, mobile optimization, and secure payment gateways, ensuring customers can shop for safety gear easily across any device.

-This project caters to individuals and businesses needing reliable PPE, integrating essential eCommerce functionality such as bulk ordering, detailed product descriptions, and a fast, user-friendly design.
+This project caters to individuals and businesses needing reliable PPE, integrating essential eCommerce functionality such as bulk ordering, detailed product descriptions and a fast, user-friendly design.

 ![Artboard 3 (16)](https://github.com/user-attachments/assets/70f3add5-06f1-495c-99d1-c176b2a6850b)